olewsaa/amateur-radio/on-the-move/README.md

 ## Automatic run at boot time
-The two scripts can be launched at boot time by means of the cron system.
+The position update script can be launched at boot time by means of the cron system, but it must have a reliable GPS signal, hence if the GPS is locally attaced some delay is needed.
-The cron file have a keyword to run a script at boot time.
+The cron file have a keyword to run a script at boot time, or after a time delay.
 The file crotab contain an example of a typical setup to run the script that update the pat and other application containing QTH info.